VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

   vw.learn(learn_example)
 ```

 Use the model that was just trained on the train set to perform predictions on the test set.
-We construct the example as before but don't include the label and pass it into predict instead of learn.
+Construct the example like before but don't include the label and pass it into _predict_ instead of _learn_.
+For example:

 ```python
 for j in test_df.index:
   feature1 = test_df.loc[j, "feature1"]